acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 <details>
 <summary>Example: Configure the smoother for a Coffee Lake-based laptop with Intel UHD Graphics 630</summary>

-The following kernel logs are dumped from a Coffee Lake laptop.
+The following kernel logs are dumped from a Coffee Lake laptop when a user changes the brightness from the lowest level to the highest one.
 Since the distance to the next level is long, we use `N = 35` and `T = 7`,
 making the graphics driver transition to the next brightness level in approximately 250 milliseconds.